AML and KYC Guidance for Crypto Exchanges and Wallets

 Why Is The Crypto Industry Facing Money Laundering and Terrorist Financing?

-The rapid growth in the crypto industry brought some disruptions with it.
+The rapid growth in the crypto industry brought some disruptions to it.
 Criminal activities such as money laundering and terrorist financing pose a significant threat worldwide.
 Criminal organizations aim to hide the source of the crime by laundering the money they get from the offense.
 Criminal organizations and terrorist groups provide financial income to their organizations with money laundering and terrorist financing activities.
 They damage society, the environment, and the states by committing more significant crimes.

 All efforts to prevent money laundering are called Anti-Money Laundering.
 Regulators established to avoid financial crimes have published regulations and guides on preventing financial crimes from past to present.
 The crypto industry was late to fulfill AML obligations due to the controversy of its rapid growth.
 Crime organizations took advantage of the complexity of crypto AML regulations.
 Instead of more established institutions such as banks, they attempted to carry out money laundering and terrorist financing activities over crypto exchanges.